 The English Society aims to bring together both students, and those with an interest in the subject, or anything relating to it.
 As well as providing a social environment in which everyone from all year groups and degrees can get to know each other!

-Throughout the year, we will be holding pub quizzes, poetry slams, charity events and much more!
+Throughout the year, we will be holding pub quizzes, poetry slams, book clubs, charity events and much more!

 Join the English Society now for just £3 in the Student’s Union!
 Membership runs from 1st August to 31st July each year.